-I3.2
+I3.2 General

-I3.2.1 Drawings and particulars to be submitted

-I3.2.1.1 Details of the environmental conditions and the required ice class for the machinery, if different from ship's ice class.

-I3.2.1.2 Detailed drawings of the main propulsion machinery.
-Description of the main propulsion, steering, emergency and essential auxiliaries are to include operational limitations.
-Information on essential main propulsion load control functions.

-I3.2.1.3 Description detailing how main, emergency and auxiliary systems are located and protected to prevent problems from freezing, ice and snow and evidence of their capability to operate in intended environmental conditions.

-I3.2.1.4 Calculations and documentation indicating compliance with the requirements of this chapter.
+- 2.1 The following drawings and particulars are to be submitted. - 2.1.1 Details of the intended environmental operational conditions and the required ice strengthening for the machinery, if different from ship's ice class - 2.1.2 Detailed drawings and descriptions of the main propulsion, steering, emergency and auxiliary machinery and information on the essential main propulsion load control functions.
+The descriptions are to include operational limitations. - 2.1.3 Description detailing where main, emergency and auxiliary systems are located and how they are protected to prevent problems from freezing, ice and snow accumulation and evidence of their capability to operate in the intended environmental conditions - 2.1.4 Calculations and documentation indicating compliance with the requirements of this chapter